SysBioChalmers/Human-GEM-guide/mkdocs/docs/getting_started.md

 	The warning regarding the `grRules` can be ignored.
 Some packages are a bit more strict in their gene-reaction rule formulation, but Human-GEM functions have no such restrictions.

 !!! note
 	We include the `which()` command around the model filename to provide its full path because some functions cannot otherwise find the file.
+This is not necessary if the model file is in MATLAB's current working directory (i.e., if you can see the model file in the `Current Folder` window).